 Crowdsourcing: good and bad

-Some of the information provided by the services I’ve listed above is user-provided or “crowdsourced”.
-There’s value, but some concern.
+Some of the information provided by the services I’ve listed above is user-provided: crowdsourced.
+There is value, but also some concern, in that.

 • Malicious sites can post positive reviews of themselves.
-They can hire people to post fake, glowing reviews to make themselves appear safe, when in fact they are not.
+They can hire people to post fake, glowing reviews to make themselves appear safe when they are not.

-• An individual who feels wronged by or disagrees with a site can also post a malicious or fake review, disparaging the site when, in fact, the site would be considered “safe” by most.
+• An individual who feels wronged by or disagrees with a site can also post a malicious or fake review, disparaging the site when the site would be considered safe by most.

 There are processes to minimize this activity, but like any spam filter, it’s impossible to be 100% accurate.
 View all information on crowd-sourced review sites with a skeptical eye.
 It’s not authoritative, but it can be valuable, additional data.